Nazmul-Alom-Shanto/iron-focus/readme.md

 ## 🚀 Features

 - 🔒 **Lock-in Mode:** Start a task and enter a no-escape workflow — tiny window, always on top, no distractions.
+If you try to minimize or close the window, the app detects it and *refuses* to shut down — instead, it hides briefly (1s) and then reappears.
+This forces you to stay focused and accountable.
 - ⏱️ **Accurate Timers:** Start with a defined estimate.
 Add extra 10-minute chunks as needed.
 - 🧠 **Post-Task Reflection:** Rate your success, write what happened, and save it to a log.
 - 📊 **Log Viewer:** Full-screen table of past tasks, complete with filters by time, success %, and more.